🏡 What Is Escrow and Why Is It Important?

 🏠 Final Thoughts

-Escrow isn’t just another step — it’s the safeguard that brings fairness, accountability, and peace of mind to your home purchase or sale.
+Escrow is not just another step in the process — it is a safeguard that brings security, accountability, and peace of mind to your home purchase or sale.

-If you’re buying or selling in the Coachella Valley, our team at The Fredy Rodriguez Real Estate Group will guide you through every step — including escrow.
+If you are buying or selling in the Coachella Valley, The Fredy Rodriguez Real Estate Group is here to guide you through every step — including escrow.